 My Own Stuff

-Occasionally I give Chris a break and do my own drawings:
+Occasionally I give Chris and Wayne a break and do my own drawings:

 A 31 page comic book made as part of the 31 Day Drawing Challenge for the month of July 2013.
 I decided to make life even more difficult by turning the 31 disconnected themes (listed here) into a continuous storyline.
 To read the full cartoon click here.